lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/service-node-tools-upkeep.md

 ## Service node rewards calculator

-A simple calculator to help you estimate the rewards you should receive from operating an Oxen Service Node.
+A simple calculator to help you estimate the rewards you should receive from operating an Lozzax Service Node.
 Check it out:

 [https://imaginary.stream/sn/](https://imaginary.stream/sn/)